 How does speeding increase the danger for motorcyclists?

 Speeding plays an outsized role as a cause of motorbike accidents and in the cause of death of the rider/operator of a motorbike than with the death of a driver of a passenger car or a truck.
-Specifically, 32% of motorcyclist drivers involved in fatal motorbike-car accident also involved speeding, as versus for only 18% of drivers of passenger cars, and only 14% for drivers of light-trucks and 7% of drivers for large trucks.
+Specifically, 33% of motorcyclist drivers involved in a fatal motorbike-car accident also involved speeding, compared to only 22% of drivers of passenger cars, and only 15% for drivers of light-trucks and 7% of drivers for large trucks.

 How dangerous are motorcycles when alcohol is involved?

-Twenty eight percent of the motorcyclist drivers killed in motorbike-related crashes were alcohol-impaired with a BAC of .08 g/dL or higher.
+Twenty nine percent of the motorcyclist drivers killed in motorbike-related crashes in the U.S. in 2021 were alcohol-impaired with a BAC of .08 g/dL or higher.
 Significantly, in fatal single-vehicle motorbike accidents, 43% of the motorbike drivers who were killed were alcohol-impaired.
-However, in fatal multiple-vehicle motorbike accidents, only 18% of the motorbike riders who where killed were alcohol-impaired.
+However, in fatal multiple-vehicle motorbike accidents, only 20% of the motorbike riders who were killed were alcohol-impaired.